 - A 500-word essay: Justify why you should be a recipient of one of these awards while including your reason for pursuing a degree in Engineering.

 - High school activities (a downloadable template is in the application for students to fill out and upload.)

 Only those with financial need are considered for these awards so a FAFSA (Free Application for Federal Student Aid) must be on file for the student so that we can verify that need.
-The FAFSA can be completed beginning October 1 for the upcoming school year, and taxes do not have to be completed to apply.
+The FAFSA can be completed beginning in December for the upcoming school year, and taxes do not have to be completed to apply.
 Families can estimate income to get the FAFSA done early and update it once the taxes are complete.
 The University will receive the FAFSA information approximately two weeks after completion.